7 Steps to Keep Your Faith in Hard Times

 Socially, building strong connections is essential.
 Promote healthy, nurturing relationships with your family and in your church.
 Why not join a small group ministry in your church?
 Here, you can connect, grow in your faith, and experience a sense of belonging.
 You also get opportunities to reach out to others.

 Nurture your emotional well-being through reducing your stress levels.
 An important way to start is to respond to your Father’s invitation to cast all your anxieties and worries upon him, for he cares for you (1 Peter 5:7).
-Change your self-talk (internal conversations) to positive, self-enhancing ones.
+Change your self-talk (internal conversations) to positive, self-enhancing ones that are in line with God's promises in his Word.

 With your faith at the center of your pursuit of life balance, you are more flexible to adapt to challenging situations.
 You will experience God's peace and spiritual and personal growth, as you pass through tough times.
 This leads to balance in the aspects of your life in differing seasons.